 We’ve been out the past few days, testing the latest NAIAD stabilizing software on Wind Horse.
 We’ve had 20-to-30 knots blowing straight into Narragansett Bay with opposing and slack current, so a variety of sea states: from steep to “holy cow, look at that!”
 As you can see by the track above, we have been taking the waves at all angles, from dead ahead, to on the stern, and everything between.
 At the end of this post there are a couple of short videos.

 The folks that “serve” our videos to the Internet have upgraded their system and we can now provide much higher definition images to you.
 We have to redo the output of our video editing software, so the process will take a while.
-The FPB 83 Wind Horse introduction is the first and the link for this is on the next page.
+The FPB 83 Wind Horse introduction is the first.

 Part one of Wind Horse’s final sea trial, a passage from New Zealand to Fiji, with a strong gale along the way.